Bruce Cassidy Shakes Up Bruins Lines, Pairings In Saturday's Practice

-Bruce Cassidy has seen enough to know he needs to shake things up for the Bruins.
+Bruce Cassidy has seen enough to know he needs to shake things up for the Boston Bruins.

 Boston the last two nights has delivered woeful performances, losing 7-2 and 6-2 to the New York Islanders and Rangers, respectively.

-And Friday’s loss to the Blueshirts was enough to convince the Bruins head coach to mix things up.
+And Friday’s loss to the Blueshirts was enough to convince the Bruins head coach to mix things up, after he already had been contemplating a line change the night prior.

 While the top six stayed in tact during Saturday’s practice, Cassidy pulled Anders Bjork and Chris Wagner out of the bottom six.